-Our fellowships (aside from the one-year ICHS fellowship) are an ACGME-accredited programs with an emphasis on clinical care and research.
+Our fellowships (aside from the one-year Transplant ID fellowship) are an ACGME-accredited programs with an emphasis on clinical care, education, and research.

 Clinical rotations overseas can be done through the Yale/Stanford Johnson & Johnson Global Health Scholars Program, which involves 4-6 week-long rotations at one of several sites available through this program, or at one of the separate Stanford-specific sites which involve different funding source but the same application process:

 - South Africa (Tugela Ferry)